This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Passport Renewal process for Philippine passport holders in the UAE will take place at the Philippine Consulate General Dubai or the Embassy of the Philippines Abu Dhabi.

-Keep reading to know more about the requirements, prices, and documents required for the Philippine passport renewal process in the UAE.
+Wego has provided details on the requirements, prices, and necessary documents for the Philippine passport renewal process in the UAE.
+Continue reading to gain further insight.

 Philippines passport renewal online appointment